 Dietetic Internship Program Goals

-Prepare graduates who are competent for entry-level practice as registered dietitians (RD) in all core competencies and in the concentration area of community nutrition and public health.
+Prepare graduates who are competent for entry-level practice as registered dietitians/nutritionists (RDN) in all core competencies and in the concentration area of community nutrition and public health.

 Program objectives for goal 1

-At least 90% of interns will complete the internship program requirements within 18 months (or 150% of the anticipated 12-month program duration) of admission to the program.
+At Least 90% of interns will complete the program within 24 months (150% of the 16-month program duration.

-For graduates seeking employment, at least 80% will obtain dietetics-related positions within 12 months of program completion.
+For graduates seeking employment, 80% will receive employment in the field of nutrition and dietetics or related field within 12 months of program completion.

-Prepare entry-level dietitians who are able to work with individuals from diverse economic, ethnic, and educational backgrounds.
+Prepare entry-level dietitians who are able to work with health care team and individuals from diverse economic, ethnic and educational backgrounds.

 Program objectives for goal 2

-At completion of program, graduating interns will rate the internship experience as improving their skills in delivering information, products, and/or services to a culturally diverse population at “significant” or higher.
+One year after program completion, graduating interns will report the internship experience improved their skills in delivering information, products, and/or services to a culturally diverse population

 Program objectives for goal 3

-At completion of program, at least 80% of graduating interns will indicate improvement in their leadership ability as “significant” or higher.
+At completion of program, at least 80% of graduating interns will indicate improvement in their leadership ability.

-At completion of program, at least 80% of graduating interns will indicate improvement in their advocacy skills as “significant” or higher.
+At completion of program, at least 80% of graduating interns will indicate improvement in their advocacy skills.

-Over a 5-year period, at least 80% of graduates will report leadership service in the dietetics profession and/or the community at large.
+Over a seven-year period, at least 80% of graduates will report leadership service in the dietetics profession and/or the community at large.